-Since version 3.5, the iom_put interface depends on an external code called XIOS.
+In version 3.6, the iom_put interface depends on an external code called XIOS-1.0 (use of revision 618 or higher is required).
 This new IO server can take advantage of the parallel I/O functionality of NetCDF4 to create a single output file and therefore to bypass the rebuilding phase.
 Note that writing in parallel into the same NetCDF files requires that your NetCDF4 library is linked to an HDF5 library that has been correctly compiled (i.e. with the configure option -enable-parallel).
 Note that the files created by iomput through XIOS are incompatible with NetCDF3.
 All post-processing and visualization tools must therefore be compatible with NetCDF4 and not only NetCDF3.